 The rotator cuff muscles work hard to keep the ball of the shoulder joint centered in the socket, and your shoulder blade is held onto the rib cage by some of the biggest muscles in our body.

 Dysfunctions in the mechanics of these two muscle groups is often what leads to your pain.

 So if your shoulder pain is reducing the quality of your life, find an osteopath who can look for the route cause of your pain.
-YouMove Osteopath, Lachlan Allen has a keen eye for shoulder dysfunction, having taken part in advanced training through the Lyn Watson shoulder course, as well as seeing countless shoulder presentations in his clinical experience.
+YouMove Osteopath, our osteopaths have a keen eye for shoulder dysfunction, and can put together a management plan that will get you back to doing the things you love.

 At YouMove Osteopathy, you can expect:

 1. To have someone listen to how your shoulder troubles are affecting you.